 Goodwill represents the excess of cost over the fair value of the net assets acquired from various acquisitions.
 Goodwill is not amortized.
 The Company performs a goodwill impairment test annually, by reporting unit, in the fourth quarter of the fiscal year, or whenever potential impairment triggers occur.
+The Company performs a qualitative impairment assessment before proceeding to the two-step impairment test.
+If the Company determines, on the basis of quantitative factors, that the fair value of the indefinite-lived intangible asset is more likely than not (i.e. a likelihood of more than 50 percent) not impaired, the entity would not need to calculate the fair value of the asset.
 Should the two-step process be necessary, the first step of the impairment test identifies potential impairment by comparing the fair value of a reporting unit to its carrying value, including goodwill.
 In applying a fair-value-based test, estimates are made of the expected future cash flows to be derived from the reporting unit.
 Similar to the review for impairment of other long-lived assets, the resulting fair value determination is significantly impacted by estimates of future margins, capital needs, economic trends and other factors.
 If the carrying value of the reporting unit exceeds its fair value, the second step of the impairment test is performed to measure the amount of impairment loss, if any.
-The second step of the impairment test compares the implied fair value of the reporting unit goodwill with the carrying amount of that goodwill.
-An impairment loss would be recognized to the extent the carrying value of goodwill exceeds its implied fair value.
+The second step of the impairment test compares the implied fair value of goodwill exceeds its implied fair value.
+There was no impairment recorded during the three and six month periods ended March 31, 2013 and 2012.